itblxs/brainlinx/README.md

 # BrainLinx

 BrainLinx is a premier strategic conference organizer specializing in the Hospitality, Industry 4.0, Intellectual Property, and Pharma Packaging sectors.
-We bring together leading experts, innovators, and industry leaders to explore the latest advancements and foster collaboration.
+We bring together leading experts, innovators, and industry leaders to explore the latest advancements and foster collaboration. ( Haroon )

 ## Services